kelbyludwig/kel.bz/content/post/authz.md

 ## Testing For Authorization Flaws

 Authorization testing is too important to pass up but is error-prone (and a bit boring) to test manually.
-Fortunately, in many cases, access control testing can be trivially automated.
+Fortunately access control testing can be trivially automated.
 We are partial to Burp so I wrote a plugin to automate authorization testing.
 I am calling it Otter.
-There are a few Burp plugins that have a similar premise but they didn't quite satisfy our needs (namely, less-than-stellar UX and atypical assumptions about sessions).
+There are existing Burp plugins that have a similar premise but they didn't satisfy our needs (namely, less-than-stellar UX and atypical assumptions about sessions).
 In a nutshell, Otter browses the target web application alongside the web browser.
 While browsing, Otter is transparently capturing requests and replaying them